 While on this trip, healthcare is easily accessible in Lima, Lunahuana, and Puerto Maldonado.
 While camping in the village, it could take over an hour to access healthcare.

-There are bugs where this takes in Lunahuana and on the Amazon.
+There are bugs in Lunahuana and in the Amazon.
 Students must each bring a small bottle of quality repellent (DEET or similar) on their trip.